Search

 Troubleshooting Assignment Submission Problems

-Error Messages about File Format When Trying to Submit an Assignment
+Error Messages about File Format

-If you experience error messages refering to your file's format, check your file to make sure it has the following characteristics and make
+If you experience error messages refering to your file's format, check your file to make sure it has the following characteristics and make corrections where necessary:

 - Does your file's name follow accepted naming conventions?
 File names must not contain blank spaces or special characters and must be less than 72 alphanumeric characters in length.